-The Provisioning and Installation Manager (PIM) enables you to remotely configure devices, primarily Branch Gateways on a network-wide basis.
+You can use Provisioning and Installation Manager (PIM) to remotely configure devices, primarily Branch Gateways on a network-wide basis.
 PIM provides integrated network system views that ease centralized configuration tasks, especially provisioning and installing large numbers of gateways simultaneously.

-One of PIM's primary functions is to provision and configure Standard Local Survivability (SLS) on the Branch Gateway.
-See Standard Local Survivability (SLS) on page 103.
+One of the primary functions of PIM is to provision and configure Standard Local Survivability (SLS) on Branch Gateway.
+For more information, see Standard Local Survivability (SLS) on page 94.

-PIM is launched from the Avaya Network Management Console.
-The Avaya Network Management Console is the central infrastructure application that discovers and monitors enabled network devices and runs Avaya Integrated Management applications.
+You can open PIM from Avaya Network Management Console.
+Avaya Network Management Console is the central infrastructure application that discovers and monitors enabled network devices and runs Avaya Integrated Management applications.

-PIM must be installed on the same Windows server as Avaya Network Management Console with System View and Avaya Secure Access Administration.
+You must install PIM on the same Windows server as Avaya Network Management Console with System View and Avaya Secure Access Administration.

-For detailed information about installing and launching PIM, see Avaya Integrated Management Enterprise Network Management Installation and Upgrade.
+For more information, see Avaya Integrated Management Enterprise Network Management Installation and Upgrade.